-Some of the benefits of medical grade microdermabrasion are textural changes, decrease in hyperpigmentation, photodamge (skin damage from sun exposure), and diminishing fine lines.
+Some of the benefits of medical grade microdermabrasion are textural changes, decrease in hyperpigmentation, photo damage (skin damage from sun exposure), and diminishing fine lines.
 When used in conjunction with prescription medication from your physician such as Retinoids, Hydroquinone and antioxidants the results are greatly improved.
-Microdermabrasion is generally done every 2-3 weeks in a series of 6 treatments.
+This procedure is generally repeated every 2-3 weeks in a series of 6 treatments or can be used as skin care maintenance every 4-6 weeks.
 Microdermabrasion can also be used on other areas besides the face, such as neck, chest, back, and arms.

-Derm Aesthetics & Laser Center offers medical microdermabrasion resurfacing and other skin care as well as dermatology services to patients of Plano, Frisco, Allen, Dallas, Southlake, McKinney, Grapevine, Garland, Mequite, Rockwall, White Rock, Addison, Colleyville, Fort Worth and the surrounding DFW area in Texas.
+Derm Aesthetics & Laser Center offers medical microdermabrasion crystal skin resurfacing and other skin care as well as dermatology services to patients of Plano, Frisco, Allen, Dallas, McKinney, Texas.